SDGforskning/sdg-strings/SDG06_query_action_WoS.md

 This phrase aims to find research about eliminating inequalities in access to safe sanitation and hygiene services particularly for women, girls and people in vulnerable situations.

-HLPF review on SDG 6 implementation (2018) <a href="#5">(DESA 2018)</a> states that universal access also implies providing access to services in schools, health-care facilities and other institutional settings.
+HLPF review on SDG 6 implementation (2018) <a href="#f5">(UN DESA 2018)</a> states that universal access also implies providing access to services in schools, health-care facilities and other institutional settings.
 We have not added these as specific terms in the phrases since they are covered by the general syntax
 `access` + `sanitation/hygiene services`.

 Terms for removing barriers or facilitating access to sanitation/hygiene services for persons with disabilities were found in <a href="#9">(HLPF 2018)</a>.